- Are you confident in your bench press?

 The principle of irradiation states that when you have a muscle, or group of primary muscles performing a movement that the firing potential of those muscles is enhanced by the firing and activation of the surrounding muscles.

-So in the case of your bench press you’re going to be stronger for it by activating your lats, but not just your lats.
-You’re also going to be stronger for the bench press by activating your grip by crushing the bar, by bracing your core midsection, and by creating tension through your legs as you push through the ground!
+So in the case of your bench press you’re going to be stronger for it by activating your lats.
+However you’re also going to be stronger for the bench press by activating your grip.
+This will occur by crushing the bar, by bracing your core midsection, and by creating tension through your legs as you push through the ground!

 You’re producing strength by increasing the effort throughout your body for the task of moving that bar!